 Perkin Custom Handmade Damascus Hunting Knife

-From slicing through thick bushes to maiming an animal, this Damascus steel knife from Perkin can handle it all well.
-It’s made with a fixed blade that’s balanced, strong, and stays sharper for longer.
-A high-grade handmade leather sheath and a sharpener are included in this set, which offer cut protection, preparedness, and easy access.
+From slicing through thick bushes to field dressing an animal, this Damascus steel knife from Perkin can handle it all well.
+It’s made with a fixed blade that’s balanced and strong and it stays sharper for longer.
+A high-grade handmade leather sheath and a sharpener are included in this set, which offers cut protection, preparedness, and easy access.

 Cutco Gut Hook Hunting Knife

 This Cutco hunting knife combines the function of a knife and a gut hook tool in one compact form.
-Its blade comes in two variants — straight edge and Double-D — both of which are great for skinning.
+Its blade comes in two variants — straight edge and double-D — both of which are great for skinning.
 The gut hook, on the other hand, offers precision for neat and effortless field dressing.
-The hunting knife comes complete with a sure-grip handle for superior control as well as a sheath and lanyard for added convenience.
+The hunting knife comes complete with a sure-grip handle for superior control and a sheath and lanyard for added convenience.

 Hunting knives are just like any other tools and need to be maintained to work correctly.
 With proper maintenance, a high-quality hunting knife can serve you well for years of hunts.
 Sure, we all know knives need to be sharpened, but here are some other essential hunting knife maintenance tips to keep your blade in the best shape possible.

 - Clean the blade regularly – You should wash your knife after every use.
 Clean it under running water, but never let your knife soak in the sink.
 After cleaning the blade and the handle, make sure to dry everything thoroughly to avoid rust.